projectara/greybus-spec/source/special.rst

 payload shall be GB_SVC_OP_UNKNOWN_ERROR.
 When this occurs, the value of the UNIPRO sub-state for the Interface identified in the request is unpredictable.

-If the :ref:`greybus-protocol-error-codes` is GB_OP_SUCCESS and the status field in Operation Response payload is GB_SVC_OP_SUCCESS, the Greybus DME Peer Get response contains the ConfigResultCode as defined in the |unipro|
+If the :ref:`greybus-operation-status` is GB_OP_SUCCESS and the status field in Operation Response payload is GB_SVC_OP_SUCCESS, the Greybus DME Peer Get response contains the ConfigResultCode as defined in the |unipro|
 specification, as well as the value of the attribute, if applicable.